georgi/blog/posts/2008/9/patroon-a-javascript-template-engine.md

 ---
 category: Javascript
+tags: template, engine, json
 date: 2008-09-09
 languages: javascript, html

-tags: template, engine, jsonPatroon - a Javascript Template Engine
+Patroon - a Javascript Template Engine
 ======================================

 Patroon is a template engine written in Javascript in about 100 lines